Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 3.md

 ## Command query separation

-- Funcions should do something, or answer a question, but not both
+- Functions should do something, or answer a question, but not both

 ## Prefer exceptions to returning error codes